juliangruber/gap/README.md

 ## CLI

-`gap` also comes with a cli that automatically sets the `--harmony-generators` flag for you:
+`gap` also comes with a cli that uses [gnode](https://github.com/TooTallNate/gnode) to give you generators - even on versions that do not support ES6 Generators natively.

 ```js
 $ gap test/*.js